 A variety of risks confront organizations today, and any one of them could threaten an organization's success and ultimately lead to a decrease in stakeholder value.
-The need for greater risk awareness by leaders is driven by much more than just terrorism.
+The need for greater risk awareness by leaders is driven by much more than just cyber threats.
 Forces such as globalization and the geopolitical environment in which organizations operate add complexity to business, thereby increasing risks.
-Technology and the Internet require companies to rethink their business models, core strategies, and target markets.
-Customers have ever-increasing demands for customized products and services leading to more risks.
+Disruption, innovation, technology, and Big Data require companies to rethink their business models, core strategies, and target markets.
+Customers have ever-increasing demands for customized products and services, leading to more risks.
 If customer expectations are not met, market share and, ultimately, revenue and profits can be significantly and quickly impacted.
 Organizations must also comply with increased regulations in some cases and deregulation in others, both of which drive risks.
 Mergers and restructurings are causing organizations to downsize and undergo changes in management responsibilities, which also creates the potential for enterprise risks.
+Given all of these forces, leaders must have a heightened state of awareness of the necessity for holistic risk management and for a stronger governance structure for their organization.